Enlargement of subgraphs of infinite graphs by Bernoulli percolation: Introduction and Main results

+Now we state our framework.
 In this paper, a graph is a locally-finite simple graph.
-A simple graph is an unoriented graph in which neither multiple edges or self-loops are allowed. $V(X)$ and $E(X)$ denote the sets of vertices and edges of a graph $X$, respectively.
+A simple graph is a non-oriented graph in which neither multiple edges or self-loops are allowed. $V(X)$ and $E(X)$ denote the sets of vertices and edges of a graph $X$, respectively.
+Denote the cardinality of $A \subset V(X)$ by $|A|$.
 If we consider the $d$-dimensional integer lattice $\Zd$, then it is the nearest-neighbor model.